-This article is a step by step demonstration in colored pencil realism.
-Once regarded as a children's or illustrator's medium, colored pencil has gained a reputation as a ifne art medium rivaling oil painting.
+This article is a step-by-step demonstration of colored pencil realism.
+Once regarded as a children's or illustrator's medium, colored pencil has gained a reputation as a fine art medium rivaling oil painting.
 Galleries love to see large colored pencil realism paintings.
-Since this kind of realism takes time and skill, they don't get as many of them as they'd like.
+Since this kind of realism takes time and skill; they don't get as many of them as they'd like.
 So if you learn this style of realism, your work may gain a lot of recognition!

 Colored pencil is a slow medium.
-This project took several hours and it's only 4" x 5"—to complete a painting 22" x 30" on a full sheet of watercolor paper would take weeks of work even for the most skilled artist.
-For the amateur, that makes this medium a source of great relaxation.
-Like some other hobbies it will give you hours and hours of pleasure as the image gradually takes shape through layer after layer, until it looks so real you could pick it up off the paper.
-Your friends will be awed when you do something like this, even on a small scale.
+This project took several hours and it's only 4" x 5"—to complete a painting 22" x 30" on a full sheet of watercolor paper would take weeks of work, even for the most skilled artist.
+Like some other hobbies, it will give you hours and hours of pleasure as the image gradually takes shape layer after layer, until it looks so real you could pick it up off the paper.

-Rather than repost her reference, I'd prefer you work directly from my drawings.
+Note: You may copy the above drawing if you credit my tutorial and link to it when you post it online.
 Each stage will be shown and described in detail, then I'll post the finished image again at the end for comparison.
 So let's get started!

 To complete this project, you'll need a sketchbook with toothy white paper.
-The best paper to use for colored pencil realism that I've ever found is Rising Stonehenge, but Bristol works well, so does hot press watercolor paper (smooth texture, but still toothy) and other good papers.
-Happily, you can get good results on white sketchbook paper!
+The best paper to use for colored pencil realism that I've ever found is Rising Stonehenge, but Bristol works well, and so does hot press watercolor paper (smooth texture, but still toothy) and other good papers.

-For convenience, I use a water brush like the Niji Water Brush, Sakura Water Brush or Aqua Flow water brush when I'm using watercolor pencils.
-This is a synthetic watercolor brush, usually a round brush comparable to size 6 through 8, with a plastic water reservoir in the handle.
+For convenience, I use a water brush like the Niji Water Brush, Sakura Water Brush, or Aqua Flow water brush when I'm using watercolor pencils.
+This is a synthetic watercolor brush, usually a round brush comparable to sizes 6 through 8, with a plastic water reservoir in the handle.
 Fill it and you can paint anywhere without bothering to rinse the brush off between colors—just swipe it on a rag or napkin till it's clean and pick up the next color.

-I would recommend at least a set of 24 artist grade colored pencils for the dry layers though.
-That way you have in-between colors like yellow orange or red-orange, plus a greater variety of greens and browns.
-Look for good sets of colored pencils online to get the best prices or check out Clearance bins at art stores.
-Prismacolor, Derwent Coloursoft and Blick Artists' colored pencils are the price leaders among artist grade colored pencils.
+I would recommend at least a set of 24 artist-grade colored pencils for the dry layers though.
+Look for good sets of colored pencils online to get the best prices or check out clearance bins at art stores.
+Prismacolor, Derwent Coloursoft, and Blick Artists' colored pencils are the price leaders among artist-grade colored pencils.

-I used a 72 color set of Blick Artists' colored pencils to do the project, so if you want to use exactly the ones I did, that's what to order online.
-They're currently $12 less than Prismacolor, the next bargain brand for a 72 color set—which is a good big set that has enough variety for any beginner.
-The more skilled you are with colored pencils, the fewer of them you need and the more of them you want.
-That's just something about this medium!
+I used a 72-color set of Blick Artists' colored pencils to do the project, so if you want to use exactly the ones I did, that's what to order online.
+They're currently $12 less than Prismacolor, the next bargain brand for a 72-color set—which is a good big set that has enough variety for any beginner.

 You'll need an HB or No. 2 graphite pencil for your initial sketch and a kneaded eraser or white vinyl eraser for corrections.
 Kneaded erasers are better.
 You can also use "blue tack" or tacking putty as a kneaded eraser for colored pencils, it's even better at lightening color.
 I didn't have to do any lightening on mine, but I've got lots of practice.
 If you get an area too dark, squish the eraser around till it's the shape of the area you want lightened.
 Press down hard and then peel it up.

 It's just like doing transfers with Silly Putty—color will come up on the eraser.
-Clean it by stretching and kneading it again and repeat till the area's as light as you want it.
+Clean it by stretching and kneading it again and repeat 'til the area's as light as you want it.
 So it's always good to have a kneaded eraser around to retrieve lost highlights when drawing with colored pencils.